iOS17/sideloadly/README.md

 You must know how to configure iCloud data settings to use Sideloadly.
 7-day app revoking issue.

-## How to Use Sideloadly to sideload an iPA file
+## How to Use Sideloadly to sideload an IPA file
 To use Sideloadly, you must first install the tool on your PC or Mac.
 Go to the [SideloadlyChecker](https://xina15.com/tools/sideloadly/) Site to download the right one for your machine.

 ### Sideload IPAs with Sideloadly